-In Part 7, we learn how to open images directly into Photoshop's powerful image editing plugin, Camera Raw.
-And, if you're an Adobe Lightroom user, you'll learn how to move raw files (Part 8) and JPEG files (Part 9) from Lightroom into Photoshop for further editing.
-Finally, in Part 10, we finish off this chapter by learning how to close our images in Photoshop, including how to close multiple images at once!
+In lesson 7, you'll learn how to open images directly into Camera Raw, Photoshop's powerful image editing plugin.
+And, if you're an Adobe Lightroom user, you'll want to learn how to move your images from Lightroom into Photoshop for further editing.
+Lesson 8 covers how to move raw files from Lightroom to Photoshop, while lesson 9 shows you how to move JPEG files between Lightroom and Photoshop.
+And finally, in lesson 10, we finish off this chapter by learning how to close our images in Photoshop, including how to close all open images at once!

 Some of the lessons in this chapter build on previous lessons.
-To learn Photoshop from the beginning, be sure to read through the tutorials in Chapter 1, Getting Started with Photoshop, before starting Chapter 2.
+If you haven't already, be sure to read through Chapter 1 - Getting Started with Photoshop before starting Chapter 2.

 In this first tutorial, you learn how to set Photoshop as your default image editor in both Windows 10 and macOS you can open images into Photoshop just by double-clicking on them!